accordproject/techdocs/website/versioned_docs/version-0.12/accordproject-tooling.md

 > Those are not maintained as actively as the rest of the Accord Project.
 If you know emacs lisp or are a VIM user and would like to contribute, please contact us on the Accord Project Slack or directly through GitHub!

-## Template Studio
+## Template Playground

-Finally, [Template Studio](https://studio.accordproject.org) lets you create, edit and test legal clause or contract templates built with the Accord Project directly from your browser, without having to install anything.
+Finally, [Template Playground](https://studio.accordproject.org) lets you create, edit and test legal clause or contract templates built with the Accord Project directly from your browser, without having to install anything.

 ![Model Repository](/img/studio.png)